 Visit Brooklyn Cider House at Twin Star Orchards

 Visit Brooklyn Cider House at our orchard in New Paltz, New York and taste our award-winning craft hard cider!
 We’ve got the best wood-fired pizza outside of Brooklyn (and Naples!), locally-sourced burgers, fresh baked goods, and seasonal produce from our garden.
-We also have a great selection of New York cider, wine, and spirits and pick-your-own “ugly apples” in the fall!
+We also have a great selection of New York cider, wine, and spirits and pick-your-own “ugly apples” - open for the season starting August 31st!
 Visit our orchard and bring home some cider and some memories.

 Open April 1st – Early November